 You might be interested in reading: 99 things nobody tells you about living in France

 I don’t think I need to explain why having air conditioning when temperatures get close to 40C and 100F.
 For some reason, a lot of French people just don’t have air conditioning.
 It baffles my mind.

-Last but not least is the plat de résistance.
-You have heard about all the dog poop in France right?
+Have you heard about all the dog poop in France?
 Well, it is all pretty much true.
-People don’t pick up their dog poop nearly as much as they should.
-We have even opened up our door to find dog poop on our door step.
+In general, dog owners do not pick up their dog poop in France.
+We’ve even opened up our front door to find dog poop on our doorstep.

 French people, of course, don’t like it either yet they accept it as a way of life.

 These are just some of the difference that sometimes gets under my skin.